Assessment and Grading

 Using this scale, letter grades are assigned as follows:A: 90-100

 Grades are reported on report cards and student transcripts as numeric grades, rather than letter grades.

 All courses use a uniform process and formula to calculate students’ grades.

-All courses will include a comprehensive midterm assessment that will count for 10% of the first OR second term grade.
+All courses will include a comprehensive midterm assessment that will count for 10% of the first term grade.